dmvieira/web2py-migrate/README.md

 `make`

+If you want more, you can do these tricks:
+* Add to sql foder before migrates sql for eg. prepopulate some table
+* Add to sql folder after migrates sql for eg. data migration
+* Add python scripts inside migrate.py to run some command after migration using your web2py app model

+`sql` folder need scripts using names: `before-BRANCH.sql` and `after-BRANCH.sql` like examples inside folder that use develop and master branchs.

 Now your first database migration is working and the TAG is now on your version control!

-If some errors occur, database will be backed up but tags are NOT RESTRUCTURED!!
+If some errors occur, database will be backed up but tags are NOT RESTRUCTURED and before and after migration scripts are NOT CLEANED!!

 For Developers
 ---------------